cameronsamuels/polygen/README.md

-PolyGEN is an HTML canvas JavaScript library for generating polygons on a canvas.<br/>See [example.html](example.html) for practical use.
+PolyGEN is an HTML canvas JavaScript library for generating polygons on a canvas.

 # Get started

-First download [bin/polygen.js](bin/polygen.js) (or better yet, use [bin/polygen.min.js](bin/polygen.min.js) for faster speed) to your code folder.
+First download [bin/polygen.js](bin/polygen.js) to your code folder.
 Then use this code relatively in your app:

 ### HTML
 ```html
 <canvas width="4096" height="4096"></canvas>
 <script src="bin/polygen.min.js"></script>
 ```

 ### JavaScript
 ```javascript
 //Declare canvas element